a455jldvmsrwll1a/MCOfflineAuth/README.md

 #### Status

-To view mod status, run `/offauth info`.
+To view mod status and list players, run `/offauth info`.

 It will display whether it's active or not and how many users are in the database.

-To list players, run `/offauth list`.
-It will display the list of known players.

 To check a user's key (or lack thereof), run `/offauth info <user>`.
 This command can only be run by someone with the `mc-offline-auth` permission or OP.